She Loves Biscotti

 Hazelnut recipes

-As was mentioned, not only are they great to make biscotti with, but they provide the perfect crunch in these Italian brutti ma buoni cookies.
+As mentioned, they are great to make biscotti with and provide the perfect crunch in these Italian brutti ma buoni cookies.

 I do hope you get a chance to try them!